Embracing the Consumer Journey Through Empathy Building

 It’s Our Anniversary Celebration!

-It’s hard to believe that just one year ago today we launched Catapult.
+It’s hard to believe that just one year ago today we launched Catapult Insights.
 Here we are, 365 days later, celebrating our first anniversary.

 FIrst Anniversary